SR-CLY/development-standards/Variables.md

 Variable naming is one of those things that doesn't actually matter to the quality, speed, or efficiency of your code, but if you want there to be a standard, you need to have a naming scheme!

 ### Classes
-Classes start with a capitol, and each word in the classes name is seperated by no space, and again has a capitol at the beginning.
+Classes start with a capital, and each word in the classes name is seperated by no space, and again has a capitol at the beginning.
 ```class MyRandomClass():```

 ### Variables